Selenium in diet

 - Prevent cardiovascular disease

-- Help protect the body from the poisonous effects of heavy metals and other harmful substances
+- Protect the body from the poisonous effects of heavy metals and other harmful substances

 Plant foods, such as vegetables, are the most common dietary sources of selenium.
 How much selenium is in the vegetables you eat depends on how much of the mineral was in the soil where the plants grew.

-Fish, shellfish, red meat, grains, eggs, chicken, liver, and garlic are all good sources of selenium.
+Brazil nuts are a very good source of selenium.
+Fish, shellfish, red meat, grains, eggs, chicken, liver, and garlic are also good sources.
 Meats produced from animals that ate grains or plants found in selenium-rich soil have higher levels of selenium.

 Brewer's yeast, wheat germ, and enriched breads are also good sources of selenium.